-- □ Keep the chin up and the lips closed when not speaking or eating. - □ Do lip & tongue exercises (see Appendix C & D) to strengthen the lip muscles.
+□ Keep the chin up and the lips closed when not speaking or eating.

-- □ Swallow often. - □ Always swallow before starting to speak and as often as needed while speaking. - Avoid sugary foods because they cause more saliva to develop. - □ Chew food well. - □ Ask a doctor about medications that may help the problem. - □ Have family members learn the Heimlich maneuver.
+- Do lip exercises (see Appendix A) to strengthen the lip muscles. - □ Swallow often. - □ Always swallow before starting to speak and as often as needed while speaking. - Avoid sugary foods because they cause more saliva to develop. - □ Chew food well. - □ Ask a doctor about medications that may help the problem. - □ Have family members learn the Heimlich maneuver.